Online communities are hot right now, and their demand will only increase as more people join them to tackle the

-On top of that, some other features are important for engaging your users, and your platform should support them:
+On top of that, there are some other important engagement tools your platform should support:

 - Live Videos: Live videos are excellent for connecting with your members and boosting engagement.
-Your platform should either have a native live streaming functionality or the ability to integrate with a solution like Zoom.
+Your platform should either have native livestreaming or integrate with a solution like Zoom.